1950s Housewife Trend: What’s It All About?

 The obvious difference between these two eras is that women today have a choice.
 They can choose between a range of careers or being a housewife.
 If a woman decides to stay at home, take care of her family, and seek stability in her husband, there is nothing wrong with that.
 Also, if a woman decides not to pursue a degree and get married and have children instead, there is nothing wrong with that either.

-Some have argued that nobody would see a problem in a trend encouraging women to get a degree, so what makes the 1950s housewife trend so controversial?
+Some have argued that nobody would see a problem in a trend encouraging women to get a degree.
+So what makes the 1950s housewife trend so controversial?
 The answer is quite simple.
 However, the issue with such a trend is the number of choices it takes away from women in modern society.
-As a woman, you have every right to be a housewife or a stay-at-home mum, yet when you encourage other women to do so is the point where this idea becomes an issue.
+As a woman, you have every right to be a housewife or a stay-at-home mum.
+Yet when you encourage other women to do so is the point where this idea becomes an issue.

 Compared to 70 years ago, it is more difficult for both women and men now.
 It is challenging to maintain the entire family with just one salary.
 Not to mention to provide a decent future for your children.
 According to the U.S. Bureau of Labor Statistics (BLS), the median annual income was $54,132 in 2022.
 Deciding to stop contributing financially might limit you, your children, and even your wider family in many ways, especially if this decision applies to the rest of your life.